Posted by hothadmin | March 1, 2017

 Once you have a list of all these competitors, make a list of all the keywords THEY rank for and then exclude the ones that you rank for.

-Now you’ll have a HUGE list of keywords to target and build out content (like blog posts)!
+Now you’ll have a HUGE list of keywords to target and build out quality content (like blog posts)!

 Kabam, now you have very valuable keywords that are worth targeting!
 Now you need to either optimize your current content for those keywords, or build new content!